apache/incubator-graphar/docs/format/file-format.rst

 GraphAr splits the properties of vertices and edges into groups, with each group containing a set of properties and the properties in the same group are stored in the same file.

+TODO: add a figure to illustrate the property group.

 Adjacency List
 --------------

-GraphAr supports the storage of multiple types of adjLists for a given group of edges, e.g., a group of edges could be accessed in both CSR and CSC way when two copies (one is **ordered_by_source** and the other is **ordered_by_dest**) of the relevant data are present in GraphAr.
+GraphAr supports the storage of multiple types of adjLists for a given group of edges, e.g., a group of edges could be accessed in both CSR, CSC or COO.
+The adjacency list is used to store the topology information in a way similar to CSR/CSC

+TODO: add a figure to illustrate the adjList types.

 Configurations